-Chronic headaches continue to be a huge burden on the American healthcare system accounting for tens of billions of dollars in both direct and indirect costs annually.
-These financial considerations don’t even take into account the psychological and emotional toll that this form of chronic pain has on those who suffer with it.
-Migraines themselves are felt to afflict as many as 12% of the US population.
-As much as 2% of the world’s population suffers from chronic migraines, which by definition, means that traditional treatment modalities have failed.
-As I sat on the plane coming back from a recent conference, I began to reflect on the fact that we really need to step back and re-think how we approach this problem.
+Chronic headaches such as migraines remain a huge burden on the American healthcare system accounting for tens of billions of dollars in both direct and indirect costs annually.
+What’s more, these financial considerations don’t take into account the psychological and emotional toll inflicted on those who suffer from this type of chronic pain.
+A study done a few years back showed that the health-related quality of life of migraine sufferers was equivalent to that of patients suffering from diabetes or congestive heart failure.
+Approximately 12% of the US population have been diagnosed with migraines and 2% of the world’s population suffers from chronic migraines, meaning that they occur at least 15 days out of every month.
+Approximately 18 months ago, as I sat on the plane coming back from lecturing at a conference, I began to reflect on these sobering facts and thought to myself that we really need to step back and re-think how we approach this problem.

-Over the years that I’ve been operating on patients for chronic headaches, a consistent thread is peoples’ frustration with their current care because their symptoms are not under control.
+Over the years that I’ve been operating on patients for chronic headaches, one consistent thread is peoples’ frustration with their current care not just because their symptoms are not under control, but also because they feel unheard and unseen by their doctors.
 I hear constantly about confrontational patient-physician interactions or negative patient-health system interactions as these patients express that they feel their doctors aren’t listening to them or keep going around in circles with regard to treatment.
-The “best” of these interactions seem to be when their doctors plainly tell them they don’t know what more they can do – itself a frustrating and demoralizing thing to hear.
-To all of those patients I say that I completely empathize and validate that they have every right to feel as they do.
-Having been a patient on several occasions myself, I know what it’s like to speak with a physician or an insurance adjustor and feel like you are talking to the wall - and I’m a healthcare practitioner.
+To all of those patients, I say that I completely empathize and validate that they have every right to feel as they do.
+Having been a patient on several occasions myself, I know what it’s like to speak with a physician or an insurance adjustor and feel like you are talking to a wall – and I’m a healthcare practitioner.

 As a peripheral nerve surgeon, especially one that operates on people with chronic, intractable headaches, I have heard criticisms from other doctors whom I don’t feel even understand what it is that I do.
 However, I’ve learned that by putting myself into the shoes of that doctor across from me I can almost always find common ground.
 Happily, that common ground is as advocates for our patients.
 After all, we physicians are (or should be) on the same side as our patients in trying to treat any medical condition.
 Therefore, I believe that teamwork is particularly and practically helpful and there are already paradigms for this approach that work very well.